For the complete documentation index, see llms.txt.

 postgres-secondary-data:

-docker compose up -d camunda postgres
+docker compose -f docker-compose-full.yaml -f docker-compose.override.yaml up -d

 Switch between RDBMS, Elasticsearch, and OpenSearch